pranavnayak/quarkus-project5-kafa/README.md

  A Sample Java MicroProfile Microservice Application in RedHat Quarkus demonstrating Reactive Messaging to interact with Apache Kafka.

 # Running the sample application
-Starts Apache Kafka and ZooKeeper via Docker Compose via docker-compose-local.yaml,changing the value of the KAFKA_ADVERTISED_LISTENERS variable so it contains your host machine's name or ip address.
+Start Apache Kafka and ZooKeeper via Docker Compose via docker-compose-local.yaml,changing the value of the KAFKA_ADVERTISED_LISTENERS variable so it contains your host machine's name or ip address.
 Then run:

 docker-compose -f docker-compose-local.yaml up